Wake4188/TicDia/README.md

 - **Vercel** - For hosting and edge functions
 - **shadcn/ui** - For beautiful UI components
 - **GPT Engineer** - Initial project scaffolding
+- **Ben Camewell** - For UI Ideas

 ## 📞 Support

 For support, please open an issue on GitHub or contact the development team.

+## License

+All rights reserved.
+No use, redistribution, or modification is permitted without explicit permission from the author.
+See LICENSE file for more information

 ---

 **Note**: This is an educational project and is not affiliated with Wikipedia or TikTok.
 All Wikipedia content is used under the Creative Commons license.